ahmadsheikhi89/nfs-server-setup/README.md

 - SELinux is enforced.
 - All modifications are logged and confirmed.
 - Example user `utapp` is created with custom UID/GID.
+- Clients must be explicitly allowed in `/etc/exports`.

 ---